spack/spack/lib/spack/docs/workflows.rst

 ------------------------------

 Once Spack packages have been built, the next step is to use them.
-As with buiding packages, there are many ways to use them, depending on the use case.
+As with building packages, there are many ways to use them, depending on the use case.

 ^^^^^^^^^^^^